operand/agency/README.md

 ---

-Agents may be presented with the same help information, either as part of their prompt or they may act directly by invoking the /help action themselves.
+Agents may be presented with the same help information, either as part of their prompt or they may act directly by invoking the `/help` action themselves.

-Note that Agents, like any other "operator" does not need to follow the same syntax for passing action messages.
-The Agent may be designed to communicate entirely in JSON.
+Note that Agents, like any other "operator" does not need to follow the same syntax for calling actions.
+An Agent may, for example, be designed to communicate entirely in JSON.

-So just to illustrate, the equivalent of an Agent's /help command could be:
+So just to illustrate, the equivalent of an Agent's `/help` command in JSON could be:
 ```json
 {
   "from": "AgentChannel",